azconf-dev/azconf-dev.github.io/_speakers/Venkat-Subramaniam.md

 linkedin: "https://www.linkedin.com/in/vsubramaniam/"
 twitter: "#"
 featured: false

----
+speakerbio: |
     Dr. Venkat Subramaniam is an award-winning author, founder of Agile Developer, Inc., and an instructional professor at the University of Houston.
 He has mentored tens of thousands of software developers in the US, Canada, Europe, and Asia, and is a regularly-invited speaker at several international conferences.
 Venkat helps his clients effectively apply and succeed with agile practices on their software projects.
+session: |

+sessiontitle: |

+---